-It should be noted that there are only two current measurement circuits, ISGNSENSP/N and O2SENSP/N. When all three predrivers are used as GPGD, then IGNSENSP/N is associated with the IGNOUT1 pre-driver only, and the O2SENSP/N is associated with the O2OUT pre-driver.
-The IGNOUT2 pre-driver will not have an associated current sense circuit and will rely on Short to Battery (drain voltage sense) protection only.
-When all three pre-drivers are used as ignition predrivers, then IGNOUT1 and IGNOUT2 will share the IGNSENSP/N current measurement circuit, and IGNOUT3 (O2HOUT) will have its own current sense circuit, O2SENSP/N.
+There are two current measurement circuits, ISGNSENSP/N and O2SENSP/N. When both pre-drivers are used as GPGD, then IGNSENSP/N is associated with the IGNOUT1 pre-driver, and the O2SENSP/N is associated with the O2OUT pre-driver.